Students can participate in the Honors Program in two ways: by joining Commonwealth Honors or Departmental Honors.

-Commonwealth Honors runs throughout a student’s undergraduate career.
-Departmental Honors takes place in the last two years.
-Commonwealth Honors students complete two phases, H1 (honors core courses) and H2 (Departmental Honors), although students can choose to pursue Departmental Honors (H2) only.
+Commonwealth Honors runs throughout a student’s undergraduate career, while Departmental Honors takes place in the last two years.
+Commonwealth Honors students complete two phases—H1 (honors core courses) and H2 (Departmental Honors)—although students can choose to pursue Departmental Honors (H2) only.

 Transfer students can participate in either program.
 Whether you were part of another Honors Program or have received your associate’s degree and would like to participate as a junior, we can help you determine which path is right for you.